djdcybersecurity/Python-for-Health-Sciences-Healthcare/README.md

 This repository contains structured learning materials and practical coding exercises for the **Python for Health Sciences and Healthcare** course.
 The content is designed to help professionals in the healthcare field leverage Python for **data analysis, healthcare analytics, and automation**.

 ## Repository Structure
-The repository is organized into multiple **chapters**, each covering different topics relevant to Python in healthcare.
+The repository is organized into multiple **chapters**, each covering different aspects of Python programming with a healthcare focus.

 ### Chapters: